vincent-r-kennedy/FACT/README.md

 ## FACT - The Future

-Why are you still sat there reading this when, your terrible estimates are -  _right at this very moment_ - applying delivery pressure to you and your team?
+Why are you still sat there reading this when your terrible estimates are -  _right at this very moment_ - applying delivery pressure to you and your team?

-You _already_ have enough information to start apply FACT at work **right now.**
+You _already_ have enough information to start applying FACT at work **right now.**

 When your Product Owner asks how long something is going to take - reply with confidence:

 > "we don't do 'how long' here, we do FACT, and the FACT is - that piece of work is a pineapple.
-> We eventually agreed it was a pineapple, even though some thought it was just a grape."
+> We got together and talkened about it -  agreed it was a pineapple (even though some thought it was a grape)."

-## FACT - Extras

-### The Plinth of Deliverence

-Next time your team is estimating your next sprint, try this to demonstrate the visual power of FACT in action.

-Typically, your team decides how much fruit to allocate to a story:

-> "It's at least a pineapple."
->
-> "You think everythings a pineapple!"
->
-> "You awlays think it's a strawberry but it ends up being a pineapple."
-> "That happened once, ONCE!
-Let it go man, let it go."
->
-> "We should let _you_ go"
->

-The above is a familiar scene to us all I am sure.

-Next time though, come prepared - come with fruit.
-As you agree on your estimations, take the actual fruit that corresponds to your estimate and place it in a basket.
-This basket can be a regular basket, or if you work in 'The Valley', perhaps you can purchase an advance glass chilling room for you and your team.

-Either way, take you basket and place it on a plynth.
-This plynth should be referred to as **The Plinth of Deliverence** and should be located somewhere where all your team and interested parties can see it.

-I'm sure you are excitedly jumping ahead in your minds right at this moment..... that's right:

-### Eat The Fruit Of Deliverence

-As each team member completes their story, they get to (or 'must' if you will), approach **The Plinth of Deliverence**, take the corresponding fruit, and eat it.

-If a QA has done absolutely _anything_ of any note, they too get to share the bounty.

-### Can We Take More Fruit?

-The above becomes easy to answer.

-After your Product Owner asks you, for the 100th time, the above question - simply glance at **The Plinth of Deliverence.**

-Is it full and heavy with the weight of over optimism?

-Then fuck no, we can't take any more fruit.

-Is it bare and desolate, save for a few rogoue grapes and an apple that everybody is trying to avoid touching?

-Then yes, yes we can take more - and _we want_ more.